-Jacot began drawing in Detroit, Michigan, in 1981 for recreation, using charcoal on paper to interpret photographs of works by famous masters, such as Charles Sheeler and Walker Evans.
-He took basic drawing classes at Wayne State University and is essentially self-taught.
-In 1983 he began to seriously pursue art as a full-time career while performing part-time work as a physician’s assistant.
+.
+Though he took basic drawing classes at Wayne State University, he is largely self-taught.
+In 1983, he began to seriously pursue art as a full-time career while working part-time as a physician’s assistant.